ELynx/screeps-world/README.md

 Limit autobuild run to some N elements.

-`upgradeController` is not in 1st pipeline, can be called in parallel with repair or build.

 Send resources away instead of selling out on panic.

 Sell off commodities.

 Room attack definition: drop aggro, drop streloks, claim and plunders.

-Tasked default movement options.
-Claim has swamp cheap.
-Auto.

 Border control for creep movement in tasked.
-Tie-in with default options?

 Flag to turn verbose naming on and off.

+`upgradeController` is not in 1st pipeline, can be called in parallel with repair or build.

+Intent queue for withdraw and transfer.

+Account for tower spending energy, renew, etc. Basically, more intent wrappers.

+Monitor invader power goal and prepare for them.

 Spawn intent uber-wrapper: